-- 1610s, from re- "again, anew" + action (q.v.).
-Modeled on French réaction, older Italian reattione, from Medieval Latin reactionem (nominative reactio), from Late Latin react-, past participle stem of reagere "react," from re- "back" + agere "to do, act" (see act).
+- "action in resistance or response to another action or power," 1610s, from re- "again, anew" + action (q.v.).
+Modeled on French réaction, older Italian reattione, from Medieval Latin reactionem (nominative reactio), noun of action formed in Late Latin from past participle stem of Latin reagere "react," from re- "back" + agere "to do, perform" (see act (n.)).

 Originally scientific; physiological sense is attested from 1805; psychological sense first recorded 1887; general sense of "action or feeling in response" (to a statement, event, etc.) is recorded from 1914.
 Reaction time, "time elapsing between the action of an external stimulus and the giving of a signal in reply," attested by 1874.